 The only problem with this dressing is that “honey-Dijon vinaigrette with yogurt base” doesn’t do it justice.
 “Healthy honey-mustard dressing” sounds bland, and “creamy honey-mustard dressing” doesn’t quite capture the tangy deliciousness of the yogurt.

 I’ve been keeping a big jar of it in my fridge for the past couple of weeks, and it goes with just about everything.
-Try fresh greens of any kind, avocado, thinly sliced raw broccoli, Brussels sprouts, cabbage, kale, or carrots.
-It’s also great with apples, bell peppers, goat cheese or feta, sunflower seeds, pecans, or almonds.
+Try this honey-mustard dressing with any of the following:

 Sunshine Salad Dressing